Restorative Justice

 • Offenders can apologise directly to the victim and hear about the impact of their actions.

-• Offenders take responsibility and take part in deciding how the harm can be repaired.
+• Offenders take part in deciding how the harm can be repaired.

 Participation is voluntary and you can withdraw at any time.